Mundulea sericea

 Ethnobotany

 Wood has an unpleasant smell when cut, but it is tough, hard and strong.
 Bark and roots can be used as an insecticide.
 They may even be used to poison crocodiles.
-Roots, bark and seeds are used to poison fish but do not seem to effect grazing animals.
-Cooking the fish rids it of the poison which contains Rotenone, an insecticide (), which is found in many roots including Mundulea sericea.
+Roots, bark and seeds are used to poison fish but do not seem to affect grazing animals.
+Cooking the collected fish rids it of the poison which contains Rotenone, an insecticide, which is found in many roots including Mundulea sericea.
 It also kills spiders.
 Other rotenoids including deguelin and tephrosin are present in this plant.
 Side effects on mammals are small.
 Domestic animals eat the Leaves.
 This tree is easy to Grow from seeds which should be soaked in hot water before planting.
 They do best in well-drained soil.
 The tree is hardy, slows growing and has attractive silvery leaves and flowers.
 The roots are non-aggressive.
-The plant is used in bonsai and local medicine.
+This plant does well in containers and used in bonsai (Japanese art of growing and shaping miniature trees in containers).
+Plants are also used in local medicine).

 References